-- Students can also get a feel for the size of our campus and some of its amenities through our interactive 3-D map.
+- Students can also get a feel for the size of our campus and some of its amenities through our campus tour video and our interactive 3-D map.

 - Our Admissions, Financial Aid, and Student Financial Services offices remain accessible via email, phone, and text during this time and we are here to help.

 Yes!
-We are absolutely still accepting applications and offering scholarships.
-Currently, we do not anticipate any disruptions to our Fall 2020 semester.
+We are absolutely accepting applications and offering scholarships.
 Please apply here.

 Are you accepting graduate school applications?

 Yes!
 Moving forward, we will communicate with all graduate school applicants via email.
 Our general graduate admissions email account will be checked daily as normal.
 Students can still submit applications via the graduate student application online.
-Students will be asked to submit official transcripts and other supporting documents electronically.
-However, a process has been implemented for physical mail to be picked up and processed regularly.
+Students are encouraged to submit official transcripts and other supporting documents electronically when possible, but Loyola is receiving physical mail regularly.

-Yes!
-You can still make your enrollment deposit online.
+Welcome to the Wolf Pack!
+You can make your enrollment deposit online.